 You are limited to $10,000 transfers at a time as well as monthly, which can be difficult if you need to send higher amounts abroad.

-Rates: MoneyGram charges a markup fee, plus they charge a transfer fee for everything except bank transfers.
+MoneyGram charges a markup fee, plus they charge a transfer fee for everything except bank transfers.

 WorldRemit is an online money transfer service that transfers funds in 56 countries.
-You can transfer funds to the recipient’s bank account, local pick-up, or even via mobile wallet, which a majority of WorldRemit transfers use.
+You can transfer funds to the recipient’s bank account, local pickup, or even via mobile wallet, which a majority of WorldRemit transfers use.

 WorldRemit is headquartered in the UK and has mostly positive reviews.
 They take security seriously and work hard to make transfers happen quickly.

-Fees: WorldRemit charges a transfer fee, plus they mark up the exchange rates, making a profit there too, but because they are online, they have lower rates than other services.
+WorldRemit charges a transfer fee, plus they mark up the exchange rates, making a profit there too, but because they are online, they have lower rates than other services.

 Related Article | Remitting Money Across Borders?
 What You Need To Know

-Are There Fees to Send Money Internationally?
+Are There Additional Fees for Sending Money Internationally?

 How Long Does Sending Money Overseas Take?